yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ## Using postgresql.conf

-Like PostgreSQL, YugabyteDB uses the postgresql.conf settings file to apply server configuration settings to new server instances.
+Like PostgreSQL, YugabyteDB uses the `postgresql.conf` file to apply server configuration settings to new server instances.

-For information on using postgresql.conf to configure servers, refer to [Server Configuration](https://www.postgresql.org/docs/11/runtime-config.html) in the PostgreSQL documentation.
+For information on using `postgresql.conf` to configure servers, refer to [Server Configuration](https://www.postgresql.org/docs/11/runtime-config.html) in the PostgreSQL documentation.

 The server settings options for YugabyteDB are the same as for PostgreSQL, with the following exceptions.

 ### log_line_prefix

-YugabyteDB supports the following additional options for the log_line_prefix setting:
+YugabyteDB supports the following additional options for the `log_line_prefix` setting:

 - %C = cloud name
 - %R = region / data center name